-Caption Number Course Title Hours THST 5005 Orientation to Graduate Theological Studies 1 THST 5110 Hermeneutics and Critical Reflection in Theological Education 3 OLDT 5100 Faith and Life Through the Hebrew Scriptures 3

-NEWT 5100 New Testament Seminar: Jesus and the Caesars 3

-THST 5120 Faith Seeking Understanding 3

-CHIS 5100 History of Christianity 3

-INTS 5100 Missio Dei: Introduction to Culture Studies 3

-PAST 5100 Spiritual Formation 3
+Caption Number Course Title Hours THST 5005 Orientation to Graduate Theological Studies 1 THST 5110 Hermeneutics and Critical Reflection in Theological Education 3 OLDT 5100 Faith and Life Through the Hebrew Scriptures 3 NEWT 5100 New Testament Seminar: Jesus and the Caesars 3 THST 5120 Faith Seeking Understanding 3 CHIS 5100 History of Christianity 3 INTS 5100 Missio Dei: Introduction to Culture Studies 3 PAST 5100 Spiritual Formation 3

-27 additional hours.
-Student will add courses to the platform as outlined here:
+27 ADDITIONAL HOURS.
+Student will add courses to the platform as outlined in this section:

 Caption Number Course Title Hours OLDT/NEWT XXXX Choose one course from the Biblical Studies course descriptions, either OLDT or NEWT 3 CHIS XXXX Choose one course from the CHIS courses 3 THST XXXX Choose one course from the THST courses 3 Electives to be selected in consultation with the MTS advisor in a chosen area of study.
 Courses must be approved by the Academic Cabinet.
-Caption related to course objectives for both: Research Design Thesis 15 1 2
+15 Caption related to course objectives for both: • Research Design • Thesis 1 2